PetervanLunteren/EcoAssist/README.md

   <img src="https://github.com/PetervanLunteren/EcoAssist-metadata/blob/main/imgs/test-installation.png" width=90% height="auto" >
 </p>

 You can quickly verify its functionality by opening EcoAssist at the 'Deploy' tab and choosing a local copy of [this](https://drive.google.com/uc?export=download&id=1nE8d25yUvfvNWXjNFuThi-FeeDIxpLYZ) (unzipped) folder at step 1.
 Check 'Process all images in the folder specified' and hit the 'Deploy model' button.
-When completed, select the same folder as 'Destination folder', enable 'Export results to csv files' and click the 'Post-process files' button.
+When completed, select `test-images` again as 'Destination folder', enable 'Export results to csv files' and click the 'Post-process files' button.
 If all went well, there should be a file called `results_files.csv` with the following content.

 | absolute_path | relative_path | data_type | n_detections | max_confidence |
 | :--- | :--- | :--- | :--- | :--- |